While Columbia may house some of South Carolina’s greatest attractions, it’s also home to plenty of rodents too – including these three major species:

 Norway rats: Norway rats, or brown rats, grow a little longer than roof rats, have shorter tails, and lack the same great climbing capabilities.

-Unfortunately, any rodent can spell bad news for homeowners.
+Unfortunately, any rodent can spell bad news for Columbia homeowners and businesses.
 Not only can mice and rats spread dangerous diseases like hantavirus, salmonella, or even tularemia to you and your family, but they’re not shy about causing property damage either.
 Having a rodent infestation won’t just put your family at risk for catching a dangerous disease, but it could also cost you hundreds of dollars in property damage.

 Dealing with mice and rats is a job best left up to the professionals.
 Here’s what Columbia homeowners should know about why rodents are so challenging to get rid of, how DIY methods for rodent control often fail, and what to do if you’ve got an active rodent problem in your home.